g4s8/gdf-am-2025/site/content/_index.md

 {{% note %}}
 A common solution is to introduce an AI gateway — a single backend service that all clients talk to.

-This is usually a small service — often 1–3 replicas — but it sits on the critical path.
+This is usually a small service - often 1-3 replicas - but it sits on the critical path.
-{{% /note %}}

----

-Responsibilities:
- * auth
- * streaming
- * retries
- * rate limits
- * metrics

-{{% note %}}
-This gateway handles authentication, streaming, retries, rate limits, metrics, and hides provider differences behind a single API.
+The gateway handles authentication, streaming, retries, rate limits, metrics, and hides provider differences behind a single API.

 From an architecture point of view, this is a normal backend service.
 And that’s exactly why Go fits so well here.
 {{% /note %}}

-{{% /section %}}

 ---